Etsy vs Shopify

 Frequently Asked Questions

-No—Etsy restricts listings to handmade, vintage, and supplies; Shopify allows any legal product.
-If you're selling mass-produced items, Shopify is your only option.
+No—Etsy restricts listings to handmade, vintage, craft, and supplies categories; Shopify allows any legal product.
+Shopify is the only option if you sell electronics, clothing, beauty, or other non-craft categories.

 Sources & references